andreasdijkman/oracle-systemd-scripts/INSTALL.md

 ## Installation
 It's a simple job of copy all files to the right location, give them the right context, exec-mode and content where necessary.

+This script depends on one extra systemd-package for python, besides python itself.

+On Oracle Linux 7 you need to install `systemd-python`.
+On Oracle Linuy 8 you need to install `python3-systemd`.

 * Place the files inside the folder `libexec` in `/usr/libexec` and mark them executable.
-Don't forget the SELinux-context
+Don't forget the SELinux-context!
+  * For Oracle Linux 7, you need the file python2-version of this script (ending in .py2) and rename it to oracle-systemd-service
+  * For Oracle Linux 8, you need the file python3-version of this script (ending in .py3) and rename it to oracle-systemd-service
 * Place the files inside the folder `sysconfig` in `/etc/sysconfig` and check the content:
   * network-reachable:
     * `TEST_HOST`: host that get's pinged during boot (default: www.google.com)